rblades/dhworkbook_master/docs/supporting materials/git-rstudio.md

         $ git config remote.origin.url https://github.com/YOUR-ACCOUNT/YOUR-REPO.git
         $ git pull -u origin master

 And you now can push your changes to your remote repository whenever you make a new commit.
-There is a variation of markdown called RMarkdown that enables you to embed working R code into a document, and then 'knit' it into HTML or slide shows or pdfs.
+There is a variation of markdown called RMarkdown that enables you to embed working R code into a document, and then 'knit' it into HTML or slide shows or PDFs.
 When you push those to a GitHub repo, you are now making data publications!
 The official [R Markdown information can be found on the RStudio website](https://shiny.rstudio.com/articles/rmarkdown.html).